KonstantinSviridov/GettingStarted/GettingStarted.md

 The same result can be achieved by means of runtime type system.
 A set of facets declared by the type itself can be retrieved by the `ITypeDefinition.facets()` returning an array of `IProperty`.
 If you need a set of facets declared by type and all of its supertypes, you should use the `ITypeDefinition.allFacets()` method.
-A set of type fixed facet values can be retrieved by the `ITypeDefinition.getFixedFacets()` method returning a JS object which map facet names to their values.
+A set of type fixed facet values can be retrieved by the `ITypeDefinition.getFixedFacets()` method returning actual values used to fix facets.

 ```js
 api.types().forEach(function(type){